taskcluster/taskcluster-rfcs/rfcs/0110-Best-practices-for-testing-and-credentials.md

 ## Best Practices (outline)

+### Installation

+Services with a lockfile should suggest that contributors run `yarn install --frozen-lockfile`, while libraries should use `yarn`; after that, run `yarn test`.

 ### Credential Management

 Tests should be capable of fetching credentials needed to access external services either from an on-disk file (for local development) or the Taskcluster-Secrets service vi Taskcluster-Proxy (for use in CI).